erick-otenyo/geomapviewer/README.md

 The GeoMapViewer web app is built with [Nextjs](https://nextjs.org/), [React](https://reactjs.org/) and [Redux](https://redux.js.org/).

-The app is developed to be deployed alongside the [GeoManager](https://github.com/wmo-raf/geomanager) in one server using [Docker](https://www.docker.com/)
+The app is developed to be deployed alongside the [GeoManager](https://github.com/wmo-raf/geomanager) in a single server using [Docker](https://www.docker.com/)

 The [GeoManager](https://github.com/wmo-raf/geomanager) is a [Wagtail](https://github.com/wagtail/wagtail) application that is installed in a Wagtail Project.
 This means you need to have a Wagtail Project up and running and install the [GeoManager](https://github.com/wmo-raf/geomanager)